RobotnikAutomation/summit_xl_common/README.md

 This package contains all the configuration files needed to execute the AMCL and SLAM navigation algorithms in simulation.

-### summit_xl_perception

-This package contains all the configuration files needed to execute the nodes related with perception purposes.

-### summit_xl_robot_local_control

-This package contains all the configuration files needed to execute the RobotLocalControl libraries.

 ### summit_xl_pad

 This package contains the node that subscribes to /joy messages and publishes command messages for the robot platform including speed level control.
 The joystick output is feed to a mux [http://wiki.ros.org/twist_mux](http://wiki.ros.org/twist_mux) so that the final command to the robot can be set by different components (move_base, etc.)